NVISOsecurity/ee-outliers/documentation/CONFIG_OUTLIERS.md

 ```

 ## Word2vec models
+The word2vec model looks for outliers by analysing weird syntactic and semantic arrangement in an event text field(s).
-The word2vec model will take the text of a certain field(s) in each event.
-Then, these
+More precisely, in each evnet, it will take the text of a certain field(s).
-texts will be separated into tokens/words which will be used as input to train a Skip-Gram word2vec model.
+Then, these texts will be separated into tokens/words which will be used as input to train a Skip-Gram word2vec model.
-During evaluation time, word2vec will output for each word a score that is dependent to his neighborhood words.
+During evaluation time, word2vec will output for each word, a score that is dependent to his neighborhood words.
 More the word score is low and more the word or his neighborhood words can be seen as anomalies.
-Word2vec can also instead of returning a score on each word, it can output a general score around the entire text.
+Word2vec can also return a general score around the entire text.

 Example use case: spot processes that are running in an unusual directory.